existedmaster/FinalProject/README.md

 ## FastAPI Calculator Service

+* Now with User Profile & Password Change !
+To perfrom a password change or update your profile Register or Login
+Select profile button to update your profile or change your password

 Run locally with either Docker Compose (recommended) or a local Python environment.

 ### Prerequisites
 - Docker and Docker Compose, or Python 3.10+ with `pip`
 - PostgreSQL available at `postgres://postgres:postgres@localhost:5432/fastapi_db` (Compose will provide this automatically)
+- For Playwright UI tests, install browsers with `python -m playwright install chromium`

 ### Run the application
 **Using Docker Compose**